joshupadhyay/dream_journal/README.md

 1. Open Android Studio and create a new Flutter Project

-2. On the top bar, click VCS >>> Checkout from Version Control >>> Git
+2. VCS >>> Checkout from Version Control >>> Git

 3. Copy paste in the following link: https://github.com/joshupadhyay/dream_journal.git

 4. If it doesn't say 'main.dart' and instead says 'Edit Configurations...', set it to 'main.dart'

-5. Click the Phone with Android icon to configure your Virtual Device.
+5. Click the Phone with Android icon to configure your Virtual Device

-6. Pick an emulator (Nexus 6 recommended) and the Pie system image.
+6. Select an emulator (Nexus 6 recommended) and the Pie system image

-7. Run the app on your emulator!
-If you get an error the first few times, hit the 'get dependencies' until it works.
+7. You can now run the app on your emulator!
+If you run into an error the first few times, select the 'get dependencies' pop-up until it works

 ## References

 1) https://flutter.dev/docs
 2) https://stackoverflow.com/

-## Known Bugs:
+## Known Bugs

 * RendexFlex error (overflow) may occur when using the app on certain phones (Spotted on Samsung S8).
 App is fully functional on iPhone 11 and this error was not detected on any simulator.